 In Indonesia the rainy season, or wet season, has an influence on the daily lives of locals and tourists alike.
-When it starts to rain during this period of the year, it is not something you can ignore or sit out.
+When the strongest downpour of the year starts, it is not something you can ignore or sit out.

-Once you went through the Indonesian rainy season, you will assert, that the monsoon is like the sum of all rainfalls that you have ever experienced before and at times much more than that.
+Once you experience the Indonesian rainy season, you might say, that the monsoon is like the sum of all rainfalls ever lived through in your life.

 The monsoon comes erratically, in batches, followed by wind and sometimes lightning.
-When the rain is coming, most of the people flee into their homes, search for shelter and get grumpy.
+When the rain is coming, most people flee into their homes, search for shelter and get grumpy.

-They think that the rain is an obstacle and stops them from their plans and duties.
+They think that the rain is an obstacle which stops them from their plans and duties.

-They blame the rain for not meeting their tasks or the activities they wanted to go for.
+They blame the rain for not meeting their tasks or the activities planned ahead.

-They get a hatred towards the rain and curse it in never ending sequences.
+They become hateful towards the rain and curse it in never ending sequences.